top of page

 DSC07943.jpg

 I could talk a lot about the high-end hubs and carbon rims I'd initially sent to Berd for them to lace up with their patented textile spokes, because those wheels rode great, spun up fast, and dampened vibration very well -- and it was a clear and noticeable difference vs. rigid spokes.
-But in October of 2020 I'd realized that it was high-time to let these professional engineers who had a specific rim spec'd for their unique spokes to go ahead and lace both of their products to my favorite hubs.
+But in October of 2020 I'd realized that it was high-time to let these professional engineers who had a specific rim spec'd for their novel spokes to go ahead and lace both of their products to my favorite hubs.
 I'll never forget that first ride on a set of Berd TR27's.
 And I don't just mean how light and fast they felt.
 There was certainly a mind-bending degree of wow-factor in that alone.
 But the overall ride quality was just different, and after all, my big goal with my shop was to be different.

 Screenshot_20220429-075059_2.png